bitburner-official/bitburner-src/markdown/bitburner.ns.nformat.md

 RAM cost: 0 GB

-Converts a number into a string with the specified formatter.
-This uses the numeral.js library, so the formatters must be compatible with that.
+Converts a number into a string with the specified format options.
 This is the same function that the game itself uses to display numbers.

-For more information, see: http://numeraljs.com/
+The formatted number is based on the provided formatOptions, and on the interface settings related to numeric display (locale, hide trailing decimal zeroes, ram format, etc.)